Donga Garu Swagatham

-Donga Garu Swagatham is a 1987 Indian Telugu-language action comedy film written and directed by G. Ram Mohana Rao starring Krishna and Vijayashanti in the lead roles.
+Donga Garu Swagatham is a 1987 Indian Telugu-language action comedy film written and directed by G. Ram Mohana Rao starring Krishna and Vijaya Shanthi in the lead roles.
 It has musical score by Chakravarthi.
 Y. Satyanarayana produced the film for Subhodaya Art Productions.

 The film was released on 31 December 1987 to positive response from viewers turning out to be a Superhit at the box office.
 Donga Garu Swagatham is actor Krishna's 253rd film.